 - When is the best time to look for deer sheds?

-- And 12 shed hunting tips that will put you on the right track for finding deer antlers.
+- And 12 tips that will put you on the right track for finding deer antlers.

 Late winter and early spring is a great time to get out of the house and into the deer woods.

-Put on your hiking boots, grab your binoculars and get out and use the 12 shed hunting tips above and learn how to find deer antlers like a pro!
+Put on your hiking boots, grab your binoculars and get out and use the 12 tips above and learn how to find deer antlers like a pro!

-A special thanks to Wolfcreek Whitetails of Ohio for supplying some of the shed hunting tips photos!
+A special thanks to Wolfcreek Whitetails of Ohio for supplying some of the shed antler photos!